shlomiassaf/ngc-webpack/README.md

    * usually has small amount of loaders hence less performance impact.
    *
    * > This feature is doing NormalModuleReplacementPlugin for AOT compiled resources.
+   *
+   * ### resourceOverride and assets
+   * If you reference assets in your styles/html that are not inlined and you expect a loader (e.g. url-loader)
+   * to copy them, don't use the `resourceOverride` feature as it does not support this feature at the moment.
+   * With `resourceOverride` the end result is that webpack will replace the asset with an href to the public
+   * assets folder but it will not copy the files.
+This happens because the replacement is done in the AOT compilation
+   * phase but in the bundling it won't happen (it's being replaced with and empty file...)
+   *
    * @default undefined
    */
   resourceOverride?: string;